The Healing Power of Creative Expression

 Community Based Programs

 Our community based programs provide a variety of supports to children and families in the places where they live, learn, and play.
-Supports include RAYS UP youth mentoring, Kaleidoscope Play & Learn groups, Kinship, and Family Navigation services that are embedded within pediatric primary care.
+Supports include RAYS UP youth mentoring, Kaleidoscope Play and Learn groups, and Healthcare Integration services that are embedded within pediatric primary care.

 Wraparound with Intensive Services